 Washington Primary School Principal Michelle J. Richards was busy on Dr. Martin Luther Day this past Monday.
 The first year Huntington UFSD building leader and her fellow members of the Sigma Psi Omega chapter of Alpha Kappa Alpha Sorority prepared chicken soup and grilled cheese sandwiches to feed 200 children who reside in shelters.

-Washington Primary School students are bringing holiday cheer to United States military service men and women by penning letters to uniformed personnel.
+Washington Primary School students are bringing some holiday cheer to United States military service men and women by penning letters to uniformed personnel.